influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/hipchat.md

 > [AlertNode.StateChangesOnly](/kapacitor/v1.5/nodes/alert_node/#statechangesonly)
 > so only events where the alert changed state are sent to Alerta.

-The examples below use the same HipChat configuration defined in the `kapacitor.conf`:
+The examples below use the following HipChat configuration defined in the `kapacitor.conf`:

 _**HipChat settings in kapacitor.conf**_
 ```toml